olcf/container-recipes/README.md

 * Click `Download OpenStack RC File v3`
 * Rename downloaded file as openrc.sh and move it to `container-recipes/KitchenScripts`
 * Add the following to the bottom of `openrc.sh`

 ```
 export OS_PROJECT_DOMAIN_NAME=$OS_USER_DOMAIN_NAME
 export OS_IDENTITY_API_VERSION="3"
 ```

 * ./CreateKitchen

+After the host is setup the runner that's been created must be setup in the GitLab `CI/CD` settings